-Farm output is expected to grow by more than 3% in FY24 despite initial concerns about the adverse impact of an erratic monsoon, NITI Aayog member Ramesh Chand said, signalling the El Niño weather pattern may have had a more moderate effect than earlier anticipated.
+Farm output is expected to grow by more than 3% in FY24 despite initial concerns about the adverse impact of an erratic monsoon, NITI Aayog member Ramesh Chand said, signaling the El Niño weather pattern may have had a more moderate effect than earlier anticipated.

 Chand, however, acknowledged that the uneven southwest monsoon would have some effect on crop yields, but said the overall impact would not be significant, helping cool vegetable and food prices.
 He said that his outlook for food inflation for the next two to three months is in the range of 5-6%, implying further softening of food prices.